Orienfish/photon/serial_to_sd/README.md

 Before the transmission, remeber to modify "filename" on line 25 of wirte_files.ino, making it what you want to name your file on the SD card.
 Commenting out certain parts in setup() can decide whether to write files or to test the existed file content.

-Compile and flash it to photon using the following commands:
+Compile and flash it to photon using the following commands in the "photon" directory:
 ```
 particle compile p --saveTo your_file_name.bin
 particle flash --usb your_file_name.bin